 Dr. Flores is an active contributor to the economics profession.
 His economic research on regulatory issues has been published in refereed academic journals (Review of Industrial Organization, Journal of Transport Economics and Policy).
 He has presented his work and served as discussant and session chair at several professional meetings (Industrial Organization Society, Eastern Economic Association, Southern Economic Association, Symposium of Economic Analysis).
 He has been asked to referee journal submissions (International Journal of Transport Economics, Journal of Economics and Business, Journal of Transport Economics and Policy, ICSID Review – Foreign Investment Law Journal) and to review economic textbooks prior to publication (Waldman’s Intermediate Microeconomics, Mankiw’s Principles of Economics).
 He was invited to the OECD headquarters in Paris to participate in a roundtable organized by the OECD and the European Conference of Ministers of Transport regarding (de)regulation of the taxi industry.
 He has served as an expert witness with the National Institute for Trial Advocacy and the Trial Advocacy Group.
 He is a member of the American Economic Association, the Industrial Organization Society, and the National Association for Business Economics.

-Dr. Flores has been recognized by independent research conducted by the International Who’s Who of Commercial Arbitration 2014 and 2015 as being among the world’s leading arbitration expert witnesses.
+Dr. Flores has been recognized by independent research conducted by the International Who’s Who of Expert Witnesses for Arbitration 2014, 2015, 2016, and 2017 as being among the world’s leading arbitration expert witnesses.

 Ph.D. in Economics, Boston University